-- A subset of the trade ally network will be qualified as Program Energy Consultants (PECs) who will eligible provide services through BASE, including the following: - Work with the customer and Outreach Account Managers (where applicable) to understand their needs and overall goals for identifying energy saving opportunities and strategies - Provide participants with objective technical analysis and expertise, including the preparation of scopes of work, schedules, and cost estimates for projects that will potentially become the subject of applications to the Program - Provide participants and the Program Manager with proposed scopes of work, schedules, and cost estimates for the BASE projects the PEC proposes to support - Execute work approved by the Program Manager and customer, including: - Provide draft Final Report to the Program Manager, including at least an overall project summary sheet, background, project description, project results/recommendations, economic analysis, and benefits.
+- o Execute work approved by the Program Manager and customer, including: - o Provide draft Final Report to the Program Manager, including at least an overall project summary sheet, background, project description, project results/recommendations, economic analysis, and benefits.
 The report will also include itemized project implementation costs, cost estimates, and estimated energy savings calculations for the measures recommended in the report.
-Revise report as requested by Program Manager. - Provide invoices to the Program Manager for review, approval, and payment processing and revise them as needed.
+Revise report as requested by Program Manager. - o Provide invoices to the Program Manager for review, approval, and payment processing and revise them as needed.